+16.6.2.1590 FORTH

+Transform the search order consisting of wid_n , ... wid_2 , wid_1 (where wid_1 is searched first) into wid_n , ... wid_2 , $wid{FORTH-WORDLIST}$.

+16.6.2.1965 ONLY

+Set the search order to the implementation-defined minimum search order.
+The minimum search order shall include the words FORTH-WORDLIST and SET-ORDER.

+ORDER

-16.6.2.1590 FORTH SEARCH EXT (-) Transform the search order consisting of $wid_n, \dots wid_2, wid_1$ (when first) into $wid_n, \dots wid_2, wid{FORTH-WORDLIST}$.
-The wid 1 is searched 16.6.2.1965 ONLY SEARCH EXT (-) Set the search order to the implementation-defined minimum search or search order shall include the words FORTH-WORDLIST and SET-C 16.6.2.1985 ORDER SEARCH EXT See: (-) Display the word lists in the search order in their search order se searched to last searched.
-Also display the word list into which no be placed.
+Display the word lists in the search order in their search order sequence, from first searched to last searched.
+Also display the word list into which new definitions will be placed.
 The display format is implementation dependent.

-ORDER may be implemented using pictured numeric output words. use may corrupt the transient region identified by #>.
-3.3.3.6 Other transient regions. ew definitions will
+ORDER may be implemented using pictured numeric output words.
+Consequently, its use may corrupt the transient region identified by #>.